Tantura massacre

-The Tantura massacre took place on the night of 22–23 May 1948 during the 1948 Arab–Israeli War, when around 40-200 Palestinian Arabs were massacred by the Israeli Defense Force's Alexandroni Brigade, following the surrender of Tantura, a village of roughly 1,500 people in 1945 located near Haifa.
+The Tantura massacre took place on the 22–23 May 1948 during the 1948 Arab–Israeli War, when Palestinian villagers were massacred by Israel's Haganah, namely the Alexandroni Brigade.
+The massacre occurred after the surrender of the village of Tantura, a small village of roughly 1,500 people located near Haifa.
+The number of those killed is unknown, with estimates ranging from "dozens" to 200+.